dataraptor/ToyScript/README.md

 <br>

 ## Comment
-Syntax for the single line comment is
+Syntax for the single line comment is:
 ```python
 # comment
 ```
-multiline comment is not supported yet
+Multiline comment is not supported yet